Pedometrics 2024: Addressing the 10 Challenges

 The conference will be located on the campus of New Mexico State University at the Corbett Center Student Union.
-The following map shows the location of the Corbett Center Student Union.
-The meetings will be held on the second and third floors.
-This location is within walking distance of several restaurants.
+The following google map shows the location of the Corbett Center Student Union and is useful for viewing the NMSU campus in relationship to hotels and restaurants.

 The weather in Las Cruces in early February is usually mild.
 Daily temperatures range between overnight lows of 30F (-1 C) and daytime highs of 70F (21 C).
 Expect bright and sunny conditions as the chance of precipitation is expected to be near 0% (actually, the chance of precipitation is almost always near 0% in Las Cruces!).
 However, Las Cruces can experience windy conditions in the spring.
 Windy conditions generally do not begin until mid-March, but windy conditions are possible.